BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

-\textbf{Evaluation.} The recall at Top-K (K = 1, 5, 10) is adopted as the evaluation metric, based on which, we evaluate our framework on the overall dataset as well as three subsets with different levels of recall difficulty, \ie, R@K (overall), R$^{\text{E}}$@K (easy), R$^{\text{H}}$@K (hard), R$^{\text{SH}}$@K (semi-hard).
+\textbf{Evaluation.} The top-$k$ ($k = 1, 5, 10$) recall is adopted as the evaluation metric, based on which, we evaluate our framework on the whole dataset as well as three subsets with different levels of recall difficulty, \ie, R@$k$ (whole), R$^{\text{E}}$@$k$ (easy), R$^{\text{H}}$@$k$ (hard), R$^{\text{SH}}$@$k$ (semi-hard).
+To specify, we first calculate the similarity $d_{ij}$ between sample $s_i$ and sample $s_j$ ($j \neq i$) in the test dataset/subset, based on which, the index of $n$ most similar samples is obtained, among which, we then exclude consecutive frames and detect $k$ $(k \ll n)$ positive samples, indicating successful recall.